 Your teen could have a number of reasons for being anti-therapy.
 Here’s how to respond to each of them:

 Many teens will downplay their mental health symptoms, or simply deny that they are struggling.
 When this happens, don’t immediately argue with them.
 Don’t get too worked up, either.
-(Though of course, this is easier said than done.)
+Though of course, this is easier said than done.
 Try your best to listen calmly and carefully to what your teen is saying.
 Validate their feelings… but remember not to validate the invalid!
-At a later point, when both of you are calm, bring up some previous statements or behaviors your teen has made, and address how therapy could help. (e.g. “Remember when you told me that day “I just feel like nothing is worth it anymore?”
+At a later point, when both of you are calm, bring up some previous statements or behaviors your teen has made, and address how therapy could help.
+For example: “Remember when you told me that day “I just feel like nothing is worth it anymore?”
 And you know how you’ve been feeling kind of down lately?
-Many teens are in your situation…and they find that, when they talk about these feelings with a professional/go to residential treatment/go to an intensive outpatient program [take your pick], they end up feeling much better.”)
+Many teens are in your situation…and they find that, when they talk about these feelings with a professional/go to residential treatment/go to an intensive outpatient program, they end up feeling much better.”

-If your teen does realize they might have a mental health or substance abuse problem but doesn’t think therapy will help (which is often the case for teens with depression), there are a few ways you can approach this.
+If your teen does realize they might have a mental health or substance abuse problem but doesn’t think therapy will help, which is often the case for teens with depression, there are a few ways you can approach this.
 First, you can ask them how they know it won’t help if they’ve never tried it.
 Or, even if they’ve tried therapy in the past, explain that every therapist and every teen treatment center is different.
 Therapists have different approaches, and mental health treatment centers do too.
-For example, there’s Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, Relapse Prevention, Trauma-Informed approach, and myriads of other modalities.
+For example, there’s Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, Relapse Prevention, and Trauma-Informed approach.
 Perhaps CBT didn’t work for them, but DBT will.

 Or perhaps they saw a therapist in the past, but did not attend a fully immersive teen mental health or dual diagnosis treatment center.
 Intensive outpatient or partial hospitalization programs (IOP/PHP), or 24/7 residential treatment centers (RTC), are more intensive options than just regular once-a-week therapy.
 Also, inform your teen that certain therapy modalities are actually evidence-based.
 Meaning, science shows that they really do work for teens (and it’s not just the placebo effect).
 For example, there are hundreds of research studies using randomized-controlled trials that show the efficacy of DBT in treating depression, anxiety, PTSD, borderline personality disorder, suicidal ideation, self-harming behaviors, and more.